-1. How often do you use GoTriangle services?

-0 a.
-Daily

-0 b.
-A few times a week

-0 c.
-A few times a month

-0 d.
-Rarely

-2. How important is reliable transit service to you?

-a.
-Very important

-b.
-Somewhat important

-c.
-Not very important

-d.
-Not important at all

-Would you be willing to pay fares for GoTriangle service if it would result in increased transit reliability?
+- 1. How often do you use GoTriangle services? - a.
+Dally b.
+A few times a week c.
+A few times a month d.
+Rarely - 2.
+How important is reliable transit service to you? - a.
+Very important b.
+Somewhat important c.
+Not very important d.
+Not important at all - 3.
+Would you be willing to pay fares for GoTriangle service if it would result in increased transit reliability? - a.

-a.
 Yes, I would pay to improve service reliability b.
 Yes, but only if transit remains affordable for low income riders c.
-No, fares should remain suspended even if it impacts service a.
+No, fares should remain suspended even if it impacts service - 4.
+How do you think GoTriangle should balance a desire to remain fare free with the need for reliable transit service? - a.
 Collect fares and improve service reliability b.
 Remain fare free at the risk of reduced reliability c.
-Collect fares, but create a reduced fare option for low income riders a.
+Collect fares, but create a reduced fare option for low income riders - 5.
+Did you participate in a GoPass program (by obtaining a transit pass through your school or employer) before GoTriangle suspended fares? - a.
 Yes, I had an active GoPass in 2020 b.
-I have used a GoPass previously but not in 2020 C. I have never participated in a GoPass program
+I have used a GoPass previously but not in 2020 c.
+I have never participated in a GoPass program - 6.
+If employed, who is your current employer?
+(Knowing where our riders work helps us plan to better serve your needs.)